Column

 **Wrist/Forearm**

-Frequent visibility makes this area ideal for meaningful one-character designs in Kaisho or Gyousho script.
+Its high visibility makes this area ideal for impactful single-character designs in Kaisho or Gyousho script.

 **Back**